 None of us were made to be good on our own.
 We all have a sinful nature.
 We’ve all fallen short.
 Grant magnifies this quality to an extreme after being given the ultimate weapon, the Seal of Dominion, and being pushed to his breaking point.
 It’s a macro scale look at what we’re all capable of if we give in to the worst parts of ourselves.

 J.K.
 Rowling once famously said that the virtue she prizes above all others is bravery.
 You can see it in every page of her Harry Potter books.
 Everything Harry is put through tests his will to face his fears and emerge victorious.
 In my case, the virtue I prize most highly is perseverance.
 Nothing speaks to me more deeply than pushing through pain, refusing to give in, knowing what’s right and sticking to it no matter the cost.
 (Can’t imagine where that comes from.)

-Elijah Wood plays this moment so perfectly, a huge range of emotions washing over his face again and again.
+Elijah Wood plays this moment so perfectly, a huge range of emotions washing over his face.
 Fear.
 Determination.
 Weakness.
 Bravery.
 Helplessness.
 Resolution.
 Mortality.
 Hope.
 Dread.
 It’s all there, without a single line spoken by Mr. Wood, as he faces down this gargantuan task that’s been unfairly placed on his shoulders.

 It speaks to me on a very deep and personal level.

 You can see the moment of the turn, the moment Frodo squares his shoulders and makes his decision to press on.
 He’ll do it alone, he’ll face this impossible challenge, and he’ll do it because no one else can.
-He’s still terrified, but he’s going to persevere.
+He’s terrified, but he’s going to press on.

 Relentless, in its heart of hearts, was that moment of agonizing decision examined in the form of an entire novel.